vuejs/vue-cli/docs/guide/build-targets.md

 ::: tip Note on Vue Dependency
 In web component mode, Vue is *externalized.* This means the bundle will not bundle Vue even if your code imports Vue.
 The bundle will assume `Vue` is available on the host page as a global variable.

+To avoid this behavior provide `--inline-vue` flag to `build` command.
 :::

 You can build a single entry as a web component using